dmontagu/fastapi-utils/docs/user-guide/basics/api-model.md

 Another `BaseModel` config setting commonly used with FastAPI is `orm_mode`, which allows your models to be read directly from ORM objects (such as those used by SQLAlchemy).

-You can use `fastapi_restful.api_model.APIModel` to easily enable all of these frequently desirable settings.
+You can use `fastapi_utils.api_model.APIModel` to easily enable all of these frequently desirable settings.

 ## Create a model